bomberstudios/react-vite-template/README.md

 # react-vite-template

-A minimalistic React + Vite template
+A minimal React + Vite template, based on the default Vite template for React